fedimod/fires/components/fires-server/README.md

 #### Setting up the server:

-From within the docker command line, you can run the interactive setup with:
+From within the command line, you can run the interactive setup with:

 ```sh
 # Run the interactive setup: